 So, Now What?

 That’s up to you.
 As with any major life or career decision, there are pros and cons, each choice with its consequences.
 I hope this article has, at a minimum, given you some food for thought and insight into what a career in management could bring, both the good and not-so-good aspects.
 It’s an important decision.
-Good luck in making the right choice for you!
+Good luck in making the right choice!

 Agree?
 Disagree?
 Share your experience or thoughts?